ktorn/completium-landing/docs/dapp-first/first2.md

 }

 transition claim () {
-  require { r5 otherwise "Bid Period Is Still On" : now > endofbid }
+  require { r5 otherwise "Bid Period Is Still On": now > endofbid }
   from ForSale to Owned
   with effect {
      if balance > 0tz then